litespeedtech/lscache_wp/litespeed-cache/readme.txt

 * Implemented Separate Mobile View.
 * Modified WP_CACHE not defined message to only show up for users who can manage options.
 * Moved enabled all/disable all from network management to network settings.
-* Removed check from installation script that blocked install if WooCommerce was installed.
 * Fixed a bug where WP_CACHE was not defined on activation if it was commented out.

 = 1.0.3 =